-- A. Land allocated for residential development at Hornsey Rise Memorial Home in accordance with Policy S14; - B. Rural worker accommodation in accordance with Site Allocations and Development Management Policies DPD Policy DM5; - C. Replacement dwellings in accordance with Site Allocations and Development Management Policies DPD Policy DM14; - D. The re-use and/or adaptation of redundant rural buildings in accordance with Site Allocations and Development Management Policies DPD Policy DM15; - E. A dwelling of a design that is of exceptional quality, in that it: - a. is truly outstanding or innovative, reflecting the highest standards in architecture, and would help to raise standards of design more generally in rural areas; and - b. would significantly enhance its immediate setting, and be sensitive to the defining characteristics of the local area; - F. Development that would involve the subdivision of an existing residential dwelling; and - G. Exception site affordable housing in accordance with Policy S13.
+- A. Land allocated for residential development at Hornsey Rise Memorial Home in accordance with Policy S13; - B. Rural worker accommodation in accordance with Site Allocations and Development Management Policies DPD Policy DM5; - C. Replacement dwellings in accordance with Site Allocations and Development Management Policies DPD Policy DM14; - The re-use and/or adaptation of redundant rural buildings in accordance with Site Allocations and Development Management Policies DPD Policy DM15; - E. Other circumstances as set out in NPPF paragraph 80; and - F. Exception site affordable housing in accordance with Policy S12.